Building for Everyone: The Essentials of Accessible Front-End Development

 <img src="image.jpg" alt="A description of the image">

-By adding alternative text (alt text) to images, we provide a textual description of the image for users with visual impairments who use a screen reader.
-The alt text should be concise and accurately describe the content of the image.
+Adding alternative text (alt text) to images provides a text description of the image for users who are visually impaired and using a screen reader.
+The alt text should accurately and succinctly describe the content of the image.

 Buttons